Updated 3/9/26

 Eve Brown, sister of Chloe and Dani Brown, still lives with their parents.
 After feeling like she failed a wedding she planned, she took down her website and decided to scratch the idea of becoming an event planner.
-Her family has wealth so she doesn’t have to worry about money while she figures out her next venture.
-Again.
-Her parents notice the website is taken down and reprimand her.
-They tell her she needs to get serious about life and her career and are cutting her off until she acts her age.
+Her parents tell her she needs to get serious about life and her career and are cutting her off until she acts her age.
 In this case, it’s holding down a job for a year.

 I feel like every character Talia has written has been relatable in some way and it is something I genuinely appreciate.
 Her characters are well thought out even down to their insecurities and trauma and it makes them likable.
 Like all the books in the series, this book takes a two narrator approach.